nbaak/nextcloud/README.md

 `sudo service nginx reload`

 ## Service Cron
-You need to set _Cron_ inside the Nextcloud webui as Cron Type.
+You need to set _Webcron_ inside the Nextcloud webui as Cron Type.

 Or you can edit the `crontab.txt` to: